YPares/porcupine/README.md

 Every VirtualFile (be it read from embedded data of from external files) can be read from _several_ sources instead of one.
-That requires one thing though: that the type `B` you read from a `VirtualFile A B` is an instance of Semigroup (and that your VirtualFile is wrapped in `usesLayeredMapping` so it knows about that).
+That requires one thing though: that the type `B` you read from a `VirtualFile A B` is an instance of Semigroup (call `usesLayeredMapping` so your VirtualFile registers that).
 This way, porcupine has a way to merge all these inputs into just one resource.
-It can come very handy, and can be used depending on your pipeline to organize your input resources into several layers, "stacked" so that the first layers' content are completed or overriden by the subsequent layers'.
+It can come very handy, and can be used depending on your pipeline to organize your input resources into several layers, "stacked" so that the first layers' content are completed or overriden by the subsequent layers.
 It all depends on which instance of Semigroup is read from your `VirtualFile`.

-In a similar fashion, if `B` is a Monoid (and if your `VirtualFile` is wrapped in `canBeUnmapped`), this authorizes you to map it to `null` in your config file, so when this `VirtualFile` is "read", we just get a `mempty`.
+In a similar fashion, if `B` is a Monoid (and if `canBeUnmapped` is applied to your `VirtualFile`), this authorizes you to map it to `null` in your config file, so when this `VirtualFile` is "read", we just get a `mempty`.

 Layers also work for output files, although it's much simpler here: the data is